 The CE marking will be accepted in the UK for a limited period of time.
 The government will consult and give businesses notice before this period ends.

 Using the UKCA marking

-You need to take action if:
+You need to use this marking if:

-- you are placing certain goods on the UK market after the UK leaves the EU
+- you’re placing certain goods on the UK market after the UK leaves the EU

 Using the CE marking

 CE marking for the UK market